mola73/NEED-FOR-SASQUATCH-/README.md

+2D Car Mobile Racing Game Final Progress Report
+(Java and Android Studio)
+Team Sasquatch
+Mateus Abreu, David Stuart, Muhammad Olaniyan

+Introduction
-This project focuses on creating a 2D racing mobile game with casual but fun gameplay to capture the attention of casual gamers seeking simplistic, fast-paced action on their mobile devices.
+Team Sasquatch project focuses on creating a 2D racing mobile game with casual but fun gameplay to capture the attention of casual gamers seeking simplistic, fast-paced action on their mobile devices.
 Three modes will focus on different goals and give the player various ways to play.
 The first mode, Dash Mode, is an endless runner in which the player must avoid other oncoming cars and holes while his speed constantly increases.
 In this mode, the player loses if their car gets hit at any point.
 The second mode, Destruction Mode, focuses on only causing as much damage as possible.
 Contrary to Dash Mode, the speed is constant, and the challenge is fighting against a timer that is constantly decreasing while you try to hit as many things as possible.
 The original idea was that hitting something would increase a timer, but missing objects would make the timer go down, and the player loses as soon as their timer hits zero.
 However, after some testing with another student outside the development team and some other challenges with implementing those functionalities caused by the chosen IDE, the mode gameplay was changed.
 The details about this change will be given further down the report.